mariaarranz/Year_3_Group_Project/tRNA/readme.md

 tAI_obj.py: define a tAI object to calculate the tACI of gene sequences given a tRNA pool. calculatetACIallgenes.py: calculate tACI for all the gene sequences contained in Table EV4 from Eraslan et al (2019).
 Repeat calculation of tACI for gene CDS with the reading frame shifted by 1 or 2 nucleotides for altering codon usage.
 Carry out hypothesis testing on tACi values obtained to test for bias in method.

+No real need to run the first files if have already run them or have access to previous outputs.
+Often I have included a commented line for re-uploading data from output file either at the beginning or at the end of the scritpt (depending on if the script also performs some other analysis function).
+Re-uploading previous data greatly decreases running time if only the analysis functionalities are needed.
+You are encouraged to comment/uncomment various parts of the code to test their effects!

 # Requirements
 Python 3 or above.
 Python libraries: